troglobit/talks/upstreaming/upstreaming.md

 **Stability:** remember when projects started backporting stuff -- badly?

 **Interop:** end-customer often wants or needs to use multiple vendors.
   Not sharing changes with competition can lead to interop issues.

-**Timeline:** ship with NetBox container of tcnopen/train stack

 :::